-Ask a woman what she like in her partner and she’ll almost always say “He makes me laugh.”
+Ask a woman what she likes in her partner and she’ll almost always say “he makes me laugh.”
 It’s not news that ladies love a man who can tickle their funny bone, but science helps explain why.
 One study found that a good sense of humour is sexually attractive because it reveals intelligence, creativity, and other ‘good genes’ or ‘good parent’ traits.

 A Furry Friend

 No, it’s not just a stereotype – women really do love men with dogs.
 Studies suggest that dogs facilitate social interaction between humans.
 Another experiment found that dog ownership can increase the long-term attractiveness of men, as it indicates the ability to nurture and suggests tendencies for relationship commitment.